The application is now closed. Please check back next fall.

 Review and Selection Process

 Applications will first be submitted to the student’s department.
 Committees within each department will discuss and rank the applications.
-The members of the Distinguished Fellowships Committee will read each application and the Distinguished Fellowships Committee will make its recommendations to the Dean.
-Applicants will receive notification approving or denying their applications by April 1.
+The members of the Distinguished Fellowships Committee (DFC) will read all applications and the DFC will make its recommendations to the Dean.
+Applicants will receive notification approving or denying their applications by April 1